SamAld06/Java-practice/README.md

   - `Write some basic tests for the rock, paper, scissors programme`
   - `Complete the rest of the beginner HackerRank section`

-Day 2: Understand what advanced java is and its concepts
+Day 2: Understand what advanced java is and its concepts & brainstorm project ideas
   - `Write some notes and watch some videos`
-  - `Code some advanced Java`
+  - `Note down and concept some project ideas`
   - `Start the intermediate HackerRank section`

 Day 3: Understand what Springboot is and how to use it
   - `Reasearch Springboot and watch some tutorials`
   - `Code some basic Springboot`
   - `Code some Springboot relating to the rock, paper, scissors programme`
+  - `Decide what the learning plan project will be`

 Day 4:
   - ``